Ray Of Hope Church Of Our Lord Jesus Christ, Inc. The only name associated with this ministry is the "Name above all names." (see Philippians 2:9-11)

 destiny on these statements.

-I believe in the eternal divinity of the Christ.
+I, Rev. Br.
+Shawn Francis Benedict, believe in the eternal divinity of Jesus the

 His Real Presence equally known and manifest